 About 10 million U.S. adults smoke e-cigarettes.
-Most of these users also smoke traditional cigarettes, though many use them to try to quit traditional cigarettes.
+Most of the users also smoke traditional cigarettes, though many use them to try to quit traditional cigarettes.

-The study found that more than 60 percent of e-cigarette users want to quit using e-cigarettes and 16 percent plan to quit in the next month.
-More than 25 percent have tried to quit using e-cigarettes in the past year.
+The study found that more than 60% of e-cigarette users want to quit using e-cigarettes and 16% plan to quit in the next month.
+More than 25% have tried to quit using e-cigarettes in the past year.